eclipse-edc/IdentityHub/docs/developer/architecture/issuer/credential-revocation/credential-revocation.md

 #### 4. re-encode status list credential

-After the status bit is updated, the status list credential object is encoded as JWT and signed with the given private key.
+After the status bit is updated, the status list credential object is encoded as JWT and signed.
-> this private key is configured using the `edc.issuer.statuslist.signing.key.alias` config property

 Technically speaking, this updates the `VerifiableCredentialResource#verifiableCredential#rawVc` value with the signed and serialized JWT.

 #### 5. update status list credential and holder credential